robotics-4-all/dFlow/README.md

 ### Dialogues

-**Dialogues** depict the conversational flows the assistant will support.
-They are sets of triggers and assistant responses in order.
-Each response can be an *Action* or a *Form*.
+**Dialogues** are conversational flows the assistant supports.
+They are sets of triggers and assistant responses in ordera and each response can be an *Action* or a *Form*.

 ```
 Dialogue: